March 6, 2026Comments are off for this post.

 By Stiv · Design, technology and personal finance

-Before you read on: This article contains affiliate or referral links.
+This article contains affiliate or referral links.
 If you click through and sign up I may earn a commission or referral bonus at no extra cost to you.
 It does not affect my editorial view.
-This is not financial advice.
+CoolCuration is not authorised by the Financial Conduct Authority and does not give financial advice.

 Read more